rocket-pool/RPIPs/RPIPs/RPIP-draft.md

   there any checks or balances?
 - Suceptibility to governance attack - how expensive would it be to buy enough vote power to pass an arbitrary proposal? how about bribe existing players?
+- One consideration: if there aren't healthy competitors and we're dominant, we could spin/fork off a competitor.
+This is technically quite possible.
+That said, it would be _extremely_ challenging to cut ties fully enough to make this healthy.
+Be careful if considereing this path!
 - Beware of security theater or governance theater -- just because something claims to X, doesn't mean it achieves X!

 ### Examples
 Scenario: "Healthier staking" and "As good staking" represents ≥2/3 of all staking
-- RP SHOULD soft limit starting at 15% RP dominance, and do so more aggressively at greater RP dominance
+- RP SHOULD soft limit starting at 16% RP dominance, and do so more aggressively at greater RP dominance
-  - Eg: introduce a 3% fee to mint rETH, rising by 5% per percentage point of RP dominance
+  - Eg: introduce a 3% fee to mint rETH, rising by 2% per percentage point of RP dominance
-  - Eg: redirect 15% of pDAO income to supporting small permissionless protocols at 15% RP dominance, redirect 30% at 16% RP dominance, etc.
+  - Eg: redirect 10% of pDAO income to supporting small permissionless protocols, rising by 10% per percentage point of RP dominance
 - RP SHOULD hard limit at 22% RP dominance

 Scenario: "Unhealthy staking" represents ≥1/2 of all staking
-- RP SHOULD soft limit starting at 20% RP dominance, and do so more aggressively at greater RP dominance
+- RP SHOULD soft limit starting at 22% RP dominance, and do so more aggressively at greater RP dominance
-  - Eg: introduce a 3% fee to mint rETH, rising by 5% per percentage point of RP dominance
+  - Eg: introduce a 3% fee to mint rETH, rising by 2% per percentage point of RP dominance
-  - Eg: redirect 15% of pDAO income to supporting small permissionless protocols at 15% RP dominance, redirect 30% at 16% RP dominance, etc.
+  - Eg: redirect 10% of pDAO income to supporting small permissionless protocols, rising by 10% per percentage point of RP dominance
 - RP SHOULD hard limit at 33% RP dominance
 - The focus in this scenario should be to grow ourselves, then grow healthy alternatives ASAP